 We work in West Virginia and the surrounding region to help meet the challenge of global warming and the climate crisis.

-WV3C programs emphasize impacts and issues that are most important to West Virginians, presented in non-confrontational opportunities for learning and dialogue.
+Our programs emphasize climate impacts and issues that are most significant to West Virginians, presented in collaborative settings to maximize learning and dialogue.

 The West Virginia Center on Climate Change takes an “all of the above” position on climate solutions.

 The Center organizes expert-led educational programs bringing scientific and policy expertise to West Virginians in a wide range of public settings.

 We employ traditional and new media strategies to increase public awareness of climate change impacts and solutions.

 We engage with community partner organizations and individuals to amplify West Virginia climate change programs and resources.

 Our team and Advisory Board offer decades of experience in the fields of climate change communication, energy law, environmental science, and business.